ashcoding/android_native_tests/README.md

 # android_native_tests
-Folder to test native android errors
+Folder to test native android errors.
+This is an Eclipse Android project.

 In particular, this is testing the MediaPlayer.